Former Poverty Studies Minors in Medicine

 These students have gone on to pursue medical degrees at institutions such as the University of Virginia, Duke University, and John Hopkins University.
 Former Poverty Studies minors consistently note skills and knowledge gained through the minor as helpful in their current careers as medical students.
 These experiences allow students to realize social determinants of health related to poverty, a skill that is not only helpful as an undergraduate, but also when applying to, interviewing for, and attending medical school.

 Several former students noted their capstones (a requirement of the minor) as a transformative experience in understanding the interconnectedness of poverty and medicine Mr. Matt Stewart, a third year medical student at the University of Cincinnati College of Medicine completed a capstone project which examined the challenges low income students face as they pursue a degree at Notre Dame.
 He has continued this work during medical school, noting that “the percentage of low income students with disadvantaged backgrounds at medical school is even lower than the already low numbers at ND.”
 To properly treat the diverse patient population in the U.S., it is necessary to train a diverse group of doctors—patients benefit when doctors understand the complexities and intensities of social determinants of health.
-Mr. Stewart’s capstone project enabled him to lay the ground work at the University of Cincinnati College of Medicine to ease the path to becoming a position for those from modest backgrounds.
+Mr. Stewart’s capstone project enabled him to lay the ground work at the University of Cincinnati College of Medicine to ease the path to becoming a physician for those from modest backgrounds.

-This sentiment was echoed by Anne Arnason, a medical student at Loyal University.
+This sentiment was echoed by Anne Arnason, a medical student at Loyola University.
 She notes that her experience immersing herself in different unfamiliar cultures has allowed her to better understand the needs of people seeking care.
 This was a skill that she developed during her Kellogg Institute summer internship with the Foundation for International Medical Relief of Children in Uganda.
 Since then she has sought out several opportunities to interact with underserved communities-- including work with Back on My Feet and summer projects which will work into assessing how development affects social determinants of health and analyzing the effectiveness of a vulnerability index a housing nonprofit uses to screen for need.

 Mr. Matt Mazur, a medical student at the University of Toledo, also marked his capstone project as an eye-opening experience in his path to becoming a physician.